AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 Here we should create:

  - *Resource group*.
-It will be used as a logical collection of assets for easy monitoring, access control, and for more effective management of their costs
+It will be used as a logical collection of assets for easy monitoring, access control, and for more effective management of their costs.
+Name it, for example, *Rendering*
  - *Storage account*.
 Choose Account kind as **StorageV2**.
 We will use it for storing our scene file/textures, as well as results.
+ - *Location*.
+You can choose any region.
+But according to Azure Price Calculator, our desired VM **Low Priority F32s V2**

  ![Batch account creation](/assets/users/sergeyperus/batchaccount.png)